Effect of Temperature Wave on Diffusive Transport of Weakly-Soluble Substances in Liquid-Saturated Porous Media: Average gas mass transport

 Here $X_b$ is the molar amount of matter in the gaseous phase per 1 mole of all the matter in pores.
 The latter equation is valid for small volumetric fraction of bubbles in pores, which well corresponds to the systems we consider.

-In Fig.\,\ref{fig2} one can see that analytical results involving the expansion (\ref{eq07}) match well the results of numerical calculations even for surface temperature oscillation amplitude $\Theta_0$ as large as $15\,\mathrm{K}$.
+In fig.\,\ref{fig2}, one can see that analytical results involving the expansion (\ref{eq09}) match well the results of numerical calculations, in which the expressions for the diffusion coefficient and solubility are not replaced by their truncated Taylor series, even for surface temperature oscillation amplitude $\Theta_0$ as large as $15\,\mathrm{K}$.
 Henceforth, our treatment relies entirely on these analytical results.